 However, Quikrete is made using a certain amount of extra cement.
 This speeds up the reaction significantly, making the concrete harden much faster.
 There are likely other chemical accelerants involved in the process as well, but Quikrete only lists them as “special cements,” so we don’t know what they are specifically.

-Sakrete gives about the same amount of information.
+Sakrete (another brand that offers a fast-setting concrete mix) gives about the same amount of information.
 Whatever they’re using is apparently a secret, but if nothing else at least we know that whatever it is, isn’t making the concrete dry slower.

 An interesting side effect of the curing process being so much faster is that fast-setting concrete can get a bit hotter than ordinary concrete.